-- For the grilled chicken, I drizzled 3 large chicken boneless skinless breasts with olive oil and seasoned with salt and pepper before grilling.
+- Chicken: For the grilled chicken, I drizzled 3 large chicken boneless skinless breasts with olive oil and seasoned with salt and pepper before grilling.
 This was about 5-6 cups of cubed chicken.
 You can also use store-bought rotisserie chicken or just any leftover cooked chicken you have.

 I love serving cookies as dessert because they’re the essential make-ahead recipe.
 I default to cookies since cookie dough usually has to chill and even if not, cookies are always still just as tasty the next day or day after.
 Not to mention, everyone LOVES cookies especially ones with sprinkles and/or M&Ms. And cookies travel well!
 I made these cake batter chocolate chip cookies yesterday.
 Chilled the dough in the early afternoon, then baked them later on.
 Dessert for the entire weekend!

 Also made these rainbow M&M cookies on Snapchat yesterday! (@sallysbakeblog) 🙂